USCbiostats/PM516/docs/week5.md

 ## Investigator Meeting

 &#x27A4; This week we will meet with the investigator to discuss the project.
-&#x27A4; In preparation, we will learn the PICOT framework for clinical research questions.
+&#x27A4; In preparation, we watch some vignettes about interacting with a statistician.

 ### Before Class